sverx/devkitSMS/README.md

 ```
   sdcc -o SMSlib_GG.rel -c -mz80 --peep-file peep-rules.txt -DTARGET_GG SMSlib.c
 ```

 * for SG-1000: place SGlib.h and SGlib.rel in your project folder (or a SGlib folder on your projects root)
-* optionally, if you plan to use PSG music/SFX, place PSGlib.h and PSGlib.rel in your project folder (again you could also create a PSGlib folder, place both PSGlib.c and PSGlib.h there and compile it yourself using the following)
+* optionally, if you plan to use PSG music/SFX, place PSGlib.h and PSGlib.rel in your project folder

+  Again, you can also create a PSGlib folder, place both PSGlib.c and PSGlib.h there and compile the library yourself:
 ```
   sdcc -c -mz80 --peep-file peep-rules.txt PSGlib.c
 ```